carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 However this won’t allow any more the usage of Nextflow variables in the command script.

-Another alternative is to use a shell statement instead of script which uses a different syntax for Nextflow variable: !{..}.
+Another alternative is to use a `shell` statement instead of `script` which uses a different syntax for Nextflow variable: `!{..}`.
 This allow to use both Nextflow and Bash variables in the same script.

 ```
 params.data = 'le monde'